Hendy/umbraco-look/README.md

 		});

 		LookService.SetTagIndexer(indexingContext => {
-			// eg. return new LookTag[] { new LookTag("colour:Red") }; (or null to not index)
+			// eg. return new LookTag[] { new LookTag("colour:Red") }; // (or null to not index)

 			// A tag can be any string and exists within an optionally specified group.
 			// If a group isn't set, then the tag is put into a default un-named group.
+			// A LookTag can be created form a raw string (where the first colon char ':' is
+			// used as an optional delimiter between a group/tag) or via a named group, tag overload.
+			// A LookTag array can also be made via a static helper on the TagQuery mode.
 			// eg.
-			//	"red" - a tag "red" in the default un-named group
-			//	"colour:red" - a tag "red", in group "colour"
-			//
-			// Using groups allows for targeted facet queries, as each group corresponds
-			// with a custom field.
-A group must contain only alphanumeric / underscore
-			// chars and be less than 50 chars.
-			//
-			// The first colon in the string is used as the delimeter, so to use a colon
-			// char in a tag (in the default un-named group) it must be escaped by
-			// prefixing with a colon.
-			// eg.
-			//	":red:green" - a tag "red:green" in the default un-named group
+			//	var tag1 = new LookTag("red"); // tag 'red', in default un-named group ''
-			//	"colour:red:green" - a tag "red:green" in the group "colour"
+			//	var tag2 = new LookTag("colour:red"); // tag 'red', in group 'colour'
-			//
-			// A LookTag can be constructed with a raw string, and there is a static helper
-			// as a shorthand to create a LookTag[]
-			// eg.
-			//	var tag = new LookTag("colour:red"); // raw string
+			//	var tag3 = new LookTag("colour", "red"); // tag 'red', in group 'colour'
-			//	var tags = TagQuery.MakeTags("colour:red", "colour:green", "colour:blue");
+			//	var tags = TagQuery.MakeTags("colour:red", "colour:green"); // tags 'red' and 'green', both in group 'colour'

 			// eg a nuPicker
 			var picker = indexingContext.Item.GetPropertyValue<Picker>("colours");

 			return picker
 				.AsPublishedContent()
-				.Select(x => new LookTag("colour:" + x.Name))
+				.Select(x => new LookTag("colour", x.Name))
 				.ToArray();
 		});

 		LookService.SetLocationIndexer(indexingContext => {
-			// eg. return new Location(55.406330, 10.388500); (or null to not index)
+			// eg. return new Location(55.406330, 10.388500); // (or null to not index)

 			// eg. using Terratype
 			var terratype = indexingContext.Item.GetPropertyValue<Terratype.Models.Model>("location");